emagiz/emdocs/howto/upgrade-to-eMagiz5.md

 **Note:** **It is recommended** that the migration of the eMagiz Mendix Connector(s) to be done at last because it needs to be done 'one connector at a time' and depending on the number of Mendix systems that the bus contains, it might take quite some time.

-5.5) **For Mendix Connectors, go to** Deploy -> On premises -> Runtime downloads and download the eMagiz Mendix connector with the eMagiz version emc 3.0.0.
-Be careful, this new version of the eMagiz Mendix Connector is **not** compatible with eMagiz4.
-In order to finish the deployment of the eMagiz Mendix connectors of the bus follow [these steps](upgrade-to-eMagiz5.md#emagiz-mendix-connector-migration-steps).

 ## Health checks (test cases)